 school_lats, school_longs = zip( *[ (13.004885, 77.563913), (13.004728, 77.563907), (13.004563, 77.563908), (13.004558, 77.564166), (13.004563, 77.564455), (13.004730, 77.564450), (13.004882, 77.564450), (13.004882, 77.564176), ] ) gmap.polygon(school_lats, school_longs, "cornflowerblue") gmap.draw("school_map.html")

 draw method will generate our map.
 In this case, we are creating the html file in the project folder.
 We can provide an absolute path to the

 draw method.
 As mentioned earlier, we will be using a local http server to view the map.
 To start the server run

 python -m http.server in the activated virtual environment.
 The local server runs on port 8000 by default.
 So our url will be http://localhost:8000/school_map.html.

 I will also be dropping a point on, and adding a polygon around my old apartment.
-In the next section, we will plot couples our routes between the school and the apartment.
+In the next section, we will plot a couple of routes between the school and my old apartment.
 The complete code will be available in the Github repository.

 Here's what our map looks like at the moment.

 We will now plot two routes between the school and the apartment.
 To do this, we will first need the coordinates for multiples points along the routes and pass them to the